 Title IV funds which must be included in the refund calculations are listed in the priority order of their return as follows:

 The institution does not participate in the Perkins loans programs.

 Students who received or could have received only Federal Work Study funds are exempt from Return of Title IV Refund regulation.

 Return of Title IV for students who withdraw due to military deployment

-Student must submit a copy of the military deployment to the Registrar’s Office and the Financial Aid Office.
-If a Title IV eligible student withdraws because of being called to active duty, or has been otherwise impacted by the military mobilization, the school must perform Return of Title IV calculations that are required by statute and regulations.
-If those calculations result in the school being required to return funds to one or more of the Title IV programs, it must do so.
+If a student must withdraw due to military deployment, the student must submit a copy of the military deployment order to the Registrar’s Office and the Financial Aid Office.
+If a Title IV eligible student withdraws upon being called to active duty, or has otherwise been impacted by military mobilization, the university must perform Return of Title IV calculations that are required by statute and regulations.
+Based on this calculation, the university may be required to return funds to one or more Title IV programs

 Return of Title IV Funds for Students Who Were Affected by a Disaster